On the density function of the distribution of real algebraic numbers

 There are several proofs of this fact (see, e.g. \cite{EKKW1940}, \cite{Mik1949}, \cite{Nied1973}).
 The discrepancy of the Farey sequence is defined as

 In 1973, H.~Niederreiter \cite{Nied1973} established the true order of the discrepancy: $D_Q \asymp Q^{-1}$.
 In~1999, F.~Dress~\cite{Dre1999} found its true value:

-For more bibliography, one can see a nice book \cite[Section 2.4]{KuiNied1974}.
+For more bibliography, one can see the nice book \cite[Section 2.4]{KuiNied1974}.
 In 1924, J.~Franel \cite{Fra1924} showed relation between the distribution of Farey series and the Riemann hypothesis.
-Additional interesting facts and many references can be found in a survey \cite{CobZah2003}.
+Additional interesting facts and many references can be found in the survey \cite{CobZah2003}.